tommiv/ngx_http_imgproc/docs/01 - Installation.md

 All tips in this doc are related to Ubuntu 12.04.
 If you use less popular OS, it's up to you to do all the stuff below in some other way.

 First, you will need **git**.
-If you don't have git, just install it with package manager:
+If you don't have git, just install it with the package manager:

 ```
 sudo apt-get install git